 Perhaps one of the most famous Yangon attractions, Shwedagon Pagoda is one of the top things to do in Yangon.
 No itinerary or city guide for Yangon will ever leave Shwedagon Pagoda out – after all, it’s the biggest and the grandest Pagoda in Myanmar.

 Shwedagon Pagoda is built on an elevated hill so you will notice it from a distance as you move around within Yangon.
 We saw it on the way to our hotel from Yangon airport and couldn’t wait to go back.
 Yes, it is one of the most famous sights in Yangon.

-This 325 feet stupa that’s gold-plated, shimmers in the day light and sparkles when it’s dark – is indeed a sight to behold!
-Legend has it that it was built more than 2600 years back and is the oldest Buddhist stupa in the world.
+This 325-foot stupa that’s gold-plated, shimmers in the daylight, and sparkles when it’s dark – is indeed a sight to behold!
+Legend has it that it was built more than 2600 years ago and is the oldest Buddhist stupa in the world.